EddLabs/eddington/docs/contribution_guide.rst

 Writing a working code can sometimes be really hard, but writing a **clean** code is always harder.

-Here on the eddington platform we believe that code should be clean, and we want to make sure that writing clean code is as easy as possible.
+Here on the Eddington platform we believe that code should be clean, and we want to make sure that writing clean code is as easy as possible.
 We do that by using automatic tools that would help you achieve that along the way.